tudelft3d/AdTree/README.md

 ---
 ### Citation
-If you use the code/program (or part) of AdTree in a scientific work, please cite our paper:
+If you use the code/program (or part) of AdTree in scientific work, please cite our paper:

 ```bibtex
 @article{du2019adtree,